Scientific Name

 How to Grow and Care

-If you can grow cacti and succulents successfully, you can likely grow the Echinopsis species without too much trouble.
-Like many cacti, they prefer a drying period between waterings, even to the point where they slightly wilt.
+If you can grow cacti and succulents successfully, you can likely grow the Echinopsis species without much trouble.
+Like many cacti, they prefer a drying period between waterings, even when slightly wilt.
 When you water, however, you should water deeply.
 The plant will noticeably plump up.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
-Lastly, make sure to fertilize during the growing season for the best results.
+Lastly, ensure to fertilize during the growing season for the best results.

 Links